 - Climate Change and Environmental Policy

-- Study Abroad or on a work placement (INTRA)
+- Optional Study Abroad or optional work placement (INTRA)

 - Climate and Environmental Sustainability Research Project

 For more information on the course structure click here

 Applicants presenting EU School Leaving/QQI FET examinations: Apply through the Central Applications Office (CAO) by 1st February or 1st May

 Candidates should apply directly to DCU.
 Applications are accepted on an ongoing basis up to 1st July.
 All Non-EU candidates are advised to apply early, as places are limited.

 At DCU, our students can expect a unique campus experience.
 We are known for our excellent teaching and learning facilities, our active clubs and societies, and our great social and sporting facilities.
 All this makes DCU an exciting place to be.

 DCU has three academic campuses; Glasnevin, St. Patrick’s and All Hallows (both in Drumcondra), all close to Dublin City centre.